Start My Answer

 • Your response should be filed promptly

-• Affirmative defenses could apply to your case and help you beat the debt collector
+• Affirmative defenses could apply to your case and help you defend yourself against a debt collector

 • The debt collector should always prove that they have the legal right to sue you